idaholab/moose/modules/geochemistry/paper.md

 One of the notable features of the MOOSE framework is the ability to couple different physics together.
 Different types of couplings are available: tight (full) coupling; operator-splitting; etc.  To perform reactive-transport simulations using the geochemistry module, an operator-splitting approach must be used, in a sequential iterative or non-iterative approach (SIA or SNIA).
 Users must therefore be careful with time-step sizes [@steefel2015].
 Usually, MOOSE's PorousFlow module [@Wilkins2020] will be employed to simulate the transport (and any other non-geochemistry physics such as mechanics).
 This means that each time-step involves a two-step process:

 1. The PorousFlow module transports the solutes in the aqueous phase, as well as the temperature distribution.
 A fully-implicit approach is used to solve the transport, but note that the chemical reactions are held fixed during this stage.
 The result provides the temperature and extra chemical source terms (to be added to the geochemical equations) at each point in the spatial domain.
 The extra source terms are the total component concentrations of the transporting species.
 2. With these sources, the geochemistry module solves for the mole numbers of each species at each point in the spatial domain, using the Newton-Raphson method mentioned in the previous section.
-During this stage, the non-geochemistry physics (transport, mechanics, etc) is held fixed.
+During this stage, the non-geochemistry physics (transport, mechanics, etc.) is held fixed.

 It is easy to use multiple sub-steps within (1) and/or (2), which may be necessary if the time-scales of the transport and chemical reactions are very different.
 It is also possible to iterate (1) and (2) in a "SIA" approach [@steefel2015].
 The operator-split approach is also used by other reactive-transport solvers, such as the [Geochemist's Workbench](https://www.gwb.com/).

 The PorousFlow module is a sophisticated multi-component, multi-phase transport code, and employing it means:

 - pressure and temperature are tightly coupled with fluid flows
-- densities, viscosities, etc, may depend on solute concentrations, temperature and pressure
+- densities, viscosities, etc., may depend on solute concentrations, temperature and pressure
 - porosity and permeability can change with precipitation and dissolution
 - multiphase flows can be used
 - coupling with sophisticated geomechanics (including plasticity [@adhikary2016robust; @wilkins2020method], fracture and large strains) is straightforward